tomlurge/visionion/README.md

 Data Import
 -----------
-An importer tool takes metrics descriptors as input and produces JSON/BSON to be imported into MongoDB.
+An importer tool takes metrics descriptors as input and produces JSON or BSON to be imported into MongoDB.
 Such a tool should use Stem, which is a Python library that parses all relevant metrics descriptors.
 I think it even has an export function that may or may not support JSON.
 See Tor ticket #6171 for more details: https://trac.torproject.org/projects/tor/ticket/6171.
 [import.py](visionion/blob/master/import/import.py) is a simple data importer that uses Stem to read consensuses and server descriptors and that prints out dicts that could be imported into MongoDB.